Does My Motivation Determine My Behaviour?

 Your motive(s) for action i.e. your motivation, your why includes your desires, beliefs, and expectations and is always situational, meaning that once you have satisfied any particular outstanding prime motivation (and there are twelve classics), an unsatisfied motivation takes its place.

 For example, your current job doesn’t pay you what you want so you find another job that does.
 This change of 'situation' satisfies your ‘current’ unsatisfied motivation of lack of funds and, as it is now satisfied, your motivation shifts to the other end of the spectrum of doing your new job well!
-Then you find out that doing your job well demands unexpected abnormal working hours that negatively impact your social and domestic life and a different unsatisfied motivation kicks in.
+Then you find out that doing your job well demands unexpected abnormal working hours that negatively impact your social and domestic life and different unsatisfied motivation kicks in.

 Your fundamental Behaviour, as described in last weeks BLOG, is HOW you deliver your ‘why’ to the world!
-Though motivation and behavior are inseparable, they are distinct.
+Though motivation and behaviour are inseparable, they are distinct.
 Let’s take a simplified look at Motivation.

-Why you do what you do at any given moment or sustain what you do over a prolonged period is driven by unsatisfied motivation(s), in other words, what you have yet to achieve, accomplish or fulfill.
+Why you do what you do at any given moment or sustain what you do over a prolonged period is driven by unsatisfied motivation(s), in other words, what you have yet to achieve, accomplish or fulfil.
 These are your base desires, beliefs, and expectations and include your sense of rightness and wrongness or, your moral compass.

 Everyone’s motivation is ‘situational’, which means it changes as that which is lacking becomes satisfied.
 Though a series of researched questions more accurately reveals longer-term career motivating-values within the individual, you can answer the following questions: